OpenEmpiresProject/OpenEmpires/README.md

 - CMake - can be installed with visual studio on Windows
 - A C++ compiler - can be installed with visual studio on Windows
 - Python 3.x - can be installed with visual studio on Windows
-- Make - can be installed with msys2 on Windows
+- Make - can be installed with msys2 on Windows. nmake would not work.
 - vcpkg - can be installed with visual studio on Windows
 - clang-format - can be installed using pip
 - cppcheck - can be installed using pip